 Make sure you enter the domain name of your RHN Satellite Server or RHN Proxy Server correctly.
 Entering an incorrect domain or leaving the field blank may prevent up2date --configure from launching.
 This may be resolved, however, by editing the value in the up2date configuration file.
-Refer to Section 2.2.3, "Updating the Configuration Files Manually" for precise instructions.
+Refer to Section 2.2.4, "Updating the Configuration Files Manually" for precise instructions.

-Systems running Red Hat Enterprise Linux 3 or newer have registration functionality built into the Red Hat Update Agent and therefore do not install the Red Hat Network Registration Client.
-Systems running Red Hat Enterprise Linux 2.1 (and versions of Red Hat Linux prior to 8.0) must reconfigure and use the Red Hat Network Registration Client, as well as the Red Hat Update Agent.
+Systems running Red Hat Enterprise Linux 3 or 4 have registration functionality built into the Red Hat Update Agent and therefore do not install the Red Hat Network Registration Client.
+Systems on Red Hat Enterprise Linux 5 do not use up2date, and need rhn_register to register their systems to RHN or Satellite and yum and pup to update their packages.